 Online Audio is comprised of Music Streaming (paid and subscription), Podcasts and Online versions of legacy radio broadcasters (which we call Cobranded Audio).
 It continues to be difficult to measure these platforms and so the chart below reflects PHD Canada estimates of online audio weekly reach and minutes based upon MTM and Vividata sourced data.
-Last year online audio hit the 50% weekly reach mark and this has since grown to 68% of French Adults 18+, highlighting the main message for online Audio in 2019 - accelerated growth.
+Last year, online audio hit the 50% weekly reach mark and this has since grown to 70% highlighting the main message for Online Audio in 2019 - accelerated growth.
 This is a media category ripe for marketer utilization.
-The second, 2019, edition of "The Canadian Podcast Listener", the source of the Podcast reach and time data below, helps to shed light on the fledgling podcasting audio media category.
+The second, 2019, edition of "The Canadian Podcast Listener", has helped shed light on the fledgling podcasting audio channel and is the source of the Podcast reach and time data below.